somework/cqrs/docs/reference.md

   The buses merge the returned stamps into each dispatch call so you can tailor retry behaviour per message or shared contracts.
 * **serialization** – services implementing
   `SomeWork\CqrsBundle\Contract\MessageSerializer`.
-When the service returns a `SerializerStamp` it is appended to the dispatch call.
+Each section mirrors the retry policy structure with a global `default`, per-type `default`, and a message-specific `map`.
+The buses resolve serializers in that order and append the returned `SerializerStamp` to the dispatch call when provided.

 All options are optional.
 When you omit a setting the bundle falls back to a safe default implementation that leaves Messenger behaviour unchanged.